 There are a few common misunderstandings about the priority tag.
 Some people believe it’s a magic bullet for ranking higher.
 It’s not.
 It’s simply one small piece of the puzzle.
 Also, if your website is small, the impact of priority tags is likely minimal.
 Focus on creating high-quality content and building a solid site architecture.
 Finally, avoid assigning the same priority to all pages or overusing the highest priority value (1.0).
 This dilutes the signal and makes the tag less effective.
 Think strategically about which pages truly deserve higher priority.

-Understanding the Priority Value Range
+How to Use the Sitemap Priority Value Range (0.0 to 1.0)

 This section clarifies how priority values work in your XML sitemap.
 Understanding this range helps you make informed decisions about which pages deserve the most attention from search engines.